duongnghiephuy/community/README.md

 - Javascript when necessary such as for fetching from Nominatim API for geo based app.
 - Django typical testing for model, model methods, views
-- Small test for some Javascript
+- Small test for Javascript
-- Test on the live web by hand for frontend since I'm just not sure what is approriate for htmx and alpine js.
-I am thinking to use cypress or selenium.
-Thanksfully, the project is still small enough to test frontend by hand.
 - Native CSS with CSS Grid, CSS custom properties, CSS animations, media query for responsiveness

 ## Dependencies and installation steps